sblanck/smagexp/README.md

 Column titles (chip IDs) must match the IDs of the .cond file.
 GPL annotation code is also required to fetch annotations from GEO.

-Exemple of a header of input tabular text file
+Example of a header of input tabular text file
 ```
 ""			"GSM80460"			"GSM80461"			"GSM80462"			"GSM80463"			"GSM80464"
 "1007_s_at"	-0.0513991525066443	0.306845500314283	0.0854246562526777	-0.142417044615852	0.0854246562526777